IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 the integer value, a very short description, and the document/requestor reference.

-The initila version of the registry is provided in the table below.
+The initial version of the registry is provided in the table below.
 In each case here, the reference should be to http://www.tcpdump.org/linktypes.html, which is not repeated each time.